Sign up for this study to help two master’s students figure out whether reading fictional stories like “Harry Potter” can help people’s mental health.

 Studying is exhausting and tedious.
 Hogwarts alumna Hermione Granger reveals her top study secrets.

-In spirit of the swiftly approaching MuggleNet OWLs, or Ordinary Wizarding Levels, I thought I’d put together a list of references and little tidbits of information to help with test prep.
+In the spirit of the swiftly approaching MuggleNet OWLs, I thought I’d put together a list of references and little tidbits of information to help with test prep.
+Check out our best tips and resources to ace your OWLs!